alireza-v/EcomDjangoAPI/README.md

 ## EcomDjangoAPI

-A full-featured eCommerce backend built with [Django](https://docs.djangoproject.com/en/5.2/) and [DRF](https://www.django-rest-framework.org/).
+A robust and scalable eCommerce backend built with [Django](https://docs.djangoproject.com/en/5.2/) and [DRF](https://www.django-rest-framework.org/).
-This project provides APIs for product browsing, cart management, checkout, and user authentication — everything needed to power a modern eCommerce platform.
+It provides a comprehensive set of APIs for product browsing, cart management, checkout, and user authentication.

 ---
 ### 🌐 Localization Note